bernardosertorio/BeTheHeroOng/README.md

 </h1>

-## 🔖 Sobre
+## 🔖 About

- Projeto desenvolvido dentro da última semana **Omnistack** oferecida pela escola de programação **RocketSeat**.
-O objetivo do projeto foi conectar ONGs com pessoas dispostas a ajudar em causas que se identificassem.
+Project developed within the week Omnistack offered by the programming school RocketSeat.
+The aim of the project was to connect NGOs with people willing to help with identified causes.
 ---

-## 💻 📱 Tecnologias utilizadas Back-end
+## 💻 📱 Technologies used Back-end

 - [NodeJs](https://nodejs.org/en/)
 - [Express](https://expressjs.com/pt-br/)